dpagendam/debugIIT/README.md

 ### Using this package

-The code below provides a test script to generate a single simulation
+The code below provides a test script to generate a single simulation in R

 ```
 require(debugIIT)